iAguila98/mlops/README.md

 a certain level of automation of the machine learning cycle is provided.
 Through this automation, the framework has been designed to work as follows:

-1. Data Fetching: The framework is based on a regression task with a dataset called M5 Forecasting, which consists of a time series where the quantity of units sold of a series of products in different Walmart stores in different states of the USA must be predicted.
+1. Data Generation & Preparation: The framework is based on a regression task with a dataset called M5 Forecasting, which consists of a time series where the quantity of units sold of a series of products in different Walmart stores in different states of the USA must be predicted.
 This dataset is initially static, so in order to simulate the input of new data, we have to simulate the entry of new data, a series of functions have been developed to add new rows for each passing day.
 In this way, Airflow